-Topics include social identities, ally development models, LGBTQ terminology, active bystander intervention strategies, and practice utilizing the day's knowledge and skills in real-life scenarios.
+Topics include social identities, LGBTQ terminology, active bystander intervention strategies, and practice utilizing the day's knowledge and skills in real-life scenarios.

-*Due to our staffing capacity, we can only accept one group ally development training request per month.
-The next available month is March.
+*Due to our staffing capacity, we can only accept one group 6 hour allyhood development training request per month outside of our Open Allyhood Development Training.

 During winter semester 2018, the Center is offering one open session of the Allyhood Development Training.
 The details for the open session can be found below: